chhoumann/p8/application/README.md

 In ./cypress/e2e is a simple example of a todo component.
 To create a test, create cypress file (xxx.cy.ts) in that directory.
 When creating tests, a single file should fully specify the behavior of the component under test.
 That is, a single file should test the full functionality of the delivery/usecase.

+# Running github actions
+Use `act -j e2e-test` when in project directory to run test